RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2024-10-10-newsletter.md

 [here](https://groups.google.com/u/1/a/sheffield.ac.uk/g/digital-research-practice-support-community-group/about) to
 stay informed.

-The next meeting is scheduled for 2pm on Wednesday 18th September 2024.
+The next meeting is scheduled for 2pm on Wednesday 6th November 2024.

 #### LunchBytes